How Much Does Toilet Installation Cost?

 If it’s time for a bathroom remodel, don’t overlook the toilet.
 Even if it seems like the toilet works correctly, an older toilet will not be as efficient as a newer model.
-According to HomeAdvisor, toilet installation costs range from $224 to $531, with the national average at $372.
+According to HomeAdvisor and Angi, toilet installation costs range from $224 to $532, with the national average at $372.
 The overall cost depends on the type of toilet and the complexity of the job.
 It takes approximately 2 to 4 hours for a plumber to install a toilet at a base rate of $65 per hour.
 If the plumber runs into any unexpected issues after the installation begins, it can raise labor costs by as much as $800.
 These can include leaks caused by insufficient caulking, a cracked flange that results in a wobbly toilet, a leaky flush valve, or an incorrectly installed wax ring seal.
-Prices can also go up if you have a toilet on the second floor since plumbers can charge anywhere from $50 to $200 for carrying heavy toilets upstairs for installation or downstairs for removal.
+Prices can also go up if you have a toilet on the second floor or if you’re installing a toilet in a basement with no pre-installed plumbing.

 Factors in Calculating Toilet Installation Cost

 Many factors impact toilet installation costs.
 Prices can differ from the national average due to additional fees for old toilet removal and disposal, labor, installation, type and brand of toilet, installation location, and job complexity.

 The price to remove and dispose of the old toilet is typically included in the overall installation price.
 Some plumbers can charge an additional $50 to $200 for removal and disposal, so be sure to ask your plumber if this is included in the fee to instal the new toilet.